 Sitelink definition and visual presentation

-A sitelink is a complementary link that appears under theURL in the search hits from Google (also called SERP).
-Some sitelinks also appear with a search bar which the user can use directly to start his search on the website.
-They have been put in place by Google to improve the UX (user experience) and help Internet users to navigate the different sites by offering direct access to pages other than the home.
+A sitelink is an additional link that appears below the URL on Google search results (also called SERP).
+Some sitelinks also appear with a search bar that the user can use directly to start their search on the website.
+They were implemented by Google to improve the UX (user experience) and help users navigate through the different sites by offering direct access to pages other than the homepage.

 Sitelinks improve your brand awareness

-Sitelinks increase click through rate (CTR)
+Sitelinks increase the click through rate (CTR)

-Let's take a case in point:
+Let's take a concrete example:

-Sitelinks, a sign of confidence from Google
+Sitelinks, a sign of trust from Google